xtatsux/sfguide-mcp-cortex-agents/README.md

 uv add "mcp[cli]" httpx
 ```

-Set the keys and services needed to run Cortex Agent by filling `.env.template` with:
+Set the keys and services needed to run Cortex Agents by filling `.env.template` with:

 * SNOWFLAKE_ACCOUNT_URL
 * SNOWFLAKE_PAT